alexsorkang/stackcommercechallenge/README.md

      password: password123
   </li>
   <li>
-  b. removed the registration path to prevent creation of new admins
+     removed the registration path to prevent creation of new admins
   </li>
   <ul>
 </li>